Lost in the Stars (2022 film): Plot

 He Fei wakes up strapped to a hospital bed while the unknown woman and a surgeon sign a form consenting for a lobotomy to be performed on him.
 After they leave, Chen Mai sneaks in disguised as a nurse.
 She explains that she has been framed for the murder of the photographer, and that her only goal is now to prove her own innocence by finding Muzi.
 Chen Mai accuses He Fei of knowing and concealing Muzi's location from her, and repeatedly demands to know the location in exchange for helping He Fei escape.
 He Fei finally relents and says that Muzi is at a lighthouse.
 Chen Mai leaves but He Fei is able to unstrap himself from the bed.
 He wanders through the corridors of the hospital.
 When he exits the hospital, he finds that it is a constructed set in the middle of an abandoned complex.
 He then stumbles upon a dressing room where he is confronted by Chen Mai, the unknown woman, Officer Zheng, the surgeon, and the mercenary with the shotgun.
 All of them are revealed to be professional actors.
 Moreover, the local photographer was also bribed to serve as an actor and his death was staged.
 The police show up and arrest He Fei.
 It is revealed that He Fei murdered Muzi while they were scuba diving to inherit her wealth upon discovering that Muzi was preparing to file for divorce.
 Chen Mai reveals herself to be Shen Man, Muzi's friend who works as the director of a theatre troupe in New York.
 After Muzi failed to contact her, Shen Man flew to Barlandia.
 Shen Man asks her troupe to join her in Barlandia to trick He Fei into divulging Muzi's location.
 The drowned body of Muzi is subsequently found in an underwater cage near the lighthouse.
 She is found with an ultrasound scan of their baby.
 Shen Man tells He Fei that Muzi was not going to divorce because of the pregnancy.
-Before Chen leaves for New York, she visits He Fei in prison and tells He Fei that by killing his wife, he also killed his child.
+Before Shen leaves for New York, she visits He Fei in prison and tells He Fei that by killing his wife, he also killed his child.

 The movie ends with a title card explaining that He Fei is sentenced to death and executed immediately.
 Shen Man is sentenced to 30 days' detention for causing chaos, burglary and illegal arrest.
 The rest of the theatre troupe is deported and barred from re-entering Barlandia.